Understanding the Ethical Supply Chain

 - Sustainable and Ethical Making in the UK Jewellery and Silversmithing Industry

-- Incorporation of Goldsmiths and Goldsmiths' Centre's “Ethical Making Checklist”
+- The Scottish Goldsmiths Trust and The Goldsmiths' Centre's “Ethical Making Checklist”

 Further sources of information on sustainability and ethics can be found here: